Is Hazard Insurance the Same as Homeowners Insurance?

 The National Fire Protection Association reports an average of 355,400 residential fires in the U.S. each year.
-Your homeowners policy will cover fire damage, including wildfires, even when the underlying cause of that fire is not covered.
+Your homeowners insurance policies will cover fire damage, including wildfires, even when the underlying cause of that fire is not covered.

-For example, a standard homeowners policy does not cover the damage to the foundation or structure of your home that results from an earthquake, but it will usually pay for fire damage that results from an earthquake.
+For example, standard homeowners insurance policies does not cover the damage to the foundation or structure of your home that results from an earthquake, but it will usually pay for fire damage that results from an earthquake.

 Hazard insurance typically covers hail damage to your roof and other parts of your house.
 If you live in an area that is especially prone to hail storms, however, your insurance rate will most likely reflect the increased risk of this peril.
 You may also have a higher deductible.